LukeShortCloud/rootpages/src/commands/package_managers.rst

    "-std=c{90|99|11}", "compile using a ANSI C standard, based on the year it was released" "-march=native", "compile the code against the current processor's ABIs for the fastest performance; the binary will not be portable to other systems"
+   -Werror, all warnings will be treated as errors so a build will fail if there is a warning

 g++
 ~~~